Audio & Music

 You'll be notified about news and stock updates for this project.

 Quadrant is a human-computer interface based on an array of distance sensors.
-The hardware consists of 4 time-of-flight sensors and is specifically designed to detect the position, velocity, and orientation of the user’s hand in free space.
-Signal processing techniques are used to recognize gestures and other events, which can be mapped to a variety of musical parameters in software.
-We have developed Quadrant as an open hardware circuit board which acts as a USB controller to a host computer.
-This campaign will support the development of a fully hackable bootloader and control voltage (CV) output for integration with analog synthesizers.
+The device consists of 4 time-of-flight sensors and is specifically designed to detect the position, velocity, and orientation of the user’s hand in free space.
+On-board signal processing is used to recognize gestures and other events, and these values can be mapped to a variety of musical parameters in software as well as hardware synthesizers.
+Quadrant has USB, CV, and hardware-MIDI outputs, so you can connect it to your computer, your analog synthesizer, or any other compatible equipment.

 Quadrant Demo

-What can Quadrant do?
-Make computer-produced music, control your DAW, interact with DJ software, and play with Max MSP and Pure Data.
+Quadrant is great for creating generative computer music, controlling your DAW, interacting with DJ software, and playing with Max MSP and Pure Data.
+Directly control your analog synths over CV or MIDI - no laptop required!
 Or think visually for unique VJ control, LED lighting, and video synthesizers.
-Play with gesture recognition, swipe left, swipe right, trigger events with beam crossings and more.
-The utility of Quadrant is limited only by your creativity.
+It’s even capable of gesture recognition: swipe left, swipe right, trigger events with beam crossings and more.

 Features & Specifications